iNdieboyjeff/AndroidUtilities/README.md

 AndroidUtilities
 ================

-Library of useful functions for Android development.
+Library of useful functions for Android app development.

 Includes: